PoolPooer/Project-2/README.md

 Validator Testing

-HTML - No errors were returned when passing through the offical W3C validator.
+HTML - No errors were returned when passing through the offical W3C validator.<br>
-CSS - No errors were found when passing through the offical (Jigsaw) validator.
+CSS - No errors were found when passing through the offical (Jigsaw) validator.<br>
-JS - No errors were found when passing through the offical JSHint validator.
+JS - No errors were found when passing through the offical JSHint validator.<br>

 The live link can be found here: https://poolpooer.github.io/Project-2/index.html